Policy

 spec:

-Apply standard best practices for hardening your Open Cluster Management installation.
+description: Apply standard best practices for hardening your Open Cluster Management installation.

 policies: